-Your data security and privacy is important.
+Your data security and privacy is important: the reputation of genetic genealogy (and the future discoveries we can make) rely on us ethically treating your data in a way you are happy with.
 The data agreement you will be entering into by participating in this project can be found on the data upload page.
-The information below will help guide you through the some of the implications surrounding submitting your data, and what options you have to safeguard your privacy.
+The information below is intended as a guide to help you make an informed decision about whether to submit your data, and what options you have to safeguard your privacy.
 It also describes our standard procedures, and the logic behind the ethical decisions we have made regarding your data privacy.
 It is important that you understand these before submitting your raw data, or submitting raw data on someone else's behalf.

 At the end of the day, the project administrators are known, named invidiuals.
-For us, the link between our full genetic data and ourselves is plain for all to see.
-We have chosen to put our genetic data in the public domain because we consider the risks associated with this to be very small, and the return on the understanding of our origins to be much greater.
+We have chosen to make public our full genetic data Y-DNA data.
+We have put it in the public domain because we consider the risks associated with this to be very small, and the return on the understanding of our origins to be much greater.
 We hope, having understood the risks and benefits, that you will feel the same.

 Disclaimer: The information here does not represent legal or medical advice.
-It is prepared in good faith for informative purposes, and is complete within the bounds of conciseness and of our personal knowledge.
+It has had no approval by any ethical, medical or legal entity.
+It is prepared in good faith for informative purposes, and is complete only within the bounds of conciseness and of our personal knowledge.

 UK and EU law: The UK Data Protection Bill (DPB) and EU General Data Protection Regulation (GDPR) are among the laws covering the treatment of personal and genetic material within the United Kingdom and European Union, respectively, and the latter will continue to be part of UK law following the UK's exit from the EU.